 EU funds

-It is possible to apply for funding for different types of projects directly from EU funds, which are often distributed via calls for proposals published on EU websites..
-Sometimes, EU funds managed together the national authorities of Member States.
+Some EU funds are managed together with designated national authorities in Member States.
 Below, a few different EU funds that may be of interest to stakeholders with responsibilities within civil contingencies is described.

 How do EU funds work?

-For example, EU funds often require Member States to apply for funds together with other national or international stakeholders and form a consortium.
-There are also major differences between the co-financing rate of the funds, the duration of the project time, the reporting requirements , and so on.
-Sometimes, so-called shared management is applied, meaning that Member States manage the fund together with the EU.
+For example, EU funds often require Member States to apply for funds together with actors in different member states and form a consortium.
+This requirement is used by EU to achieve a greater cooperation between member states in different policy areas.
+There are also major differences between the co-financing rate of the funds, the duration of the project time, the reporting requirements and so on.

 SEDIA